-The Robins team are Mrs Johnson, Mrs Fiore, Mrs Hart and Mrs Hinson.
+The Robins team are Miss Stone, Mrs Palmer, Mrs Fiore, Mrs Hart and Mrs Hinson.
 We are a friendly team who all work together to ensure that our Reception and Year 1 children are happy, engaged, supported and challenged.

 Please keep an eye on our class page for important dates, news and information about our current learning.

 Our environment is carefully laid out to allow the children to access the seven areas of the Early Years curriculum through self-directed play, allowing the adults to support and extend their learning alongside them.
 We have the following areas, with changing weekly challenges that link to children's current learning and interests.

 A Maths Area, with lots of resources linked to number, shape, space and measure.

 A Literacy Area, with phonics resources and mark making materials to support children in their independent reading and writing.

 A Reading Corner, with books related to our current focus, as well as a wide range of appealing texts to choose from.

 A Home Corner, allowing children to develop narratives, their knowledge of the world and personal and social skills.